…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 … how He wisely handled opposition, … envy, jealousy, betrayal … deftly diffused conflict, … exposed fallacy,

-however, his actions, his deeds, his short statements, his way of life was seen and heard.
+however, His compassion, His loving actions, His deeds, His short statements, His way of life was seen, heard and experienced.

 Jesus said, “..
 The one who has seen Me has seen the Father. ..”